 - Through Dec.
 15, 2020, Southwest Rapid Rewards members can request to convert fare credits set to expire on Sept.
 7, 2022, into Rapid Rewards points, which never expire.

-JetBlue’s policy waives change fees on flights booked through Feb.
-28, 2021, for travel at any time.
+JetBlue’s existing temporary change fee waiver continues to apply on all flights booked through March 31, 2021, for travel at any time.
 Rebooked travel may commence at any time (provided JetBlue has scheduled flights far enough out).
 Canceled flights produce a travel credit good for 24 months from the original travel date equal to the original fare.

 Frontier Airlines’ policy waives change fees for any booking, provided the change is made at least 60 days before the first date of travel.
 Later itinerary changes cost up to $119 per change.

 Hawaiian Airlines offers fee-free changes for all flights to all markets.
 The waiver applies to all flight dates.
 Tickets purchased through Dec.
-31, 2020, are valid for two years from the ticket purchase date.
-Tickets purchased through Feb.
-28, 2021, are valid through May 31, 2022.
+31, 2020, for travel at any time, are valid for two years from the ticket purchase date.
+Tickets purchased through March 31, 2021, are valid for one year from the ticket purchase date.

 Hotel & Resort Cancellation Policies